Sometimes, all you need is one high converting landing page to bring in the big bucks.

-When using a solid color on your landing page background, make sure it won’t interfere with the text.
-And if it’s a deep color, make sure the text contrasts well.
+When using a solid color on your landing page background, make sure that it won’t interfere with the text.
+And, if it’s a deep color, make sure that the text contrasts well.

 Mind Tools has a lot on the landing page, but it uses a background color (the blue sky image) that focuses your attention on the text and tool boxes.

 Milani Cosmetics uses a black background and light text, blending the text color with the image effectively.

 On the other hand, you can adopt a minimalist design for your landing page and just make the background plain white.
 I’ve had success with white backgrounds, especially on CrazyEgg and so has Copyblogger Media.

 Link Color: I’ll have to agree with Peep Laja, founder of Conversion XL that “there is NO best color for increasing conversion.”

 Linking out from your landing page, especially when you want to accomplish a special goal (such as capturing email leads) is not a good practice.
 But, if you are going to link, start with the web convention of using blue for underlined links (and maroon for followed links).

 Note: Feel free to be creative with your landing page.
 If red links work for you, use them.
 If green links are getting clicked more, use those.

 Call-to-action colors: I believe that the color of your CTA can either inspire people to click or discourage them.
 A lot of conversion rate experts have conducted in-depth research on the best way to position, write and use calls-to-action.